Nonadiabatic effect in high order harmonic generation revealed by a fully analytical method: Analytical description

 Here, $A_0$ satisfies the relation $A_0=2 \sqrt{U_p}$.
 Similarly, the adiabatic parameter $\gamma$ mentioned in the first section can also be written as a function of $U_p$, such that $\gamma=\sqrt{I_p/2U_p}$.
-The relationship between $U_p$ and $\gamma$ suggests that $U_p$ is a suitable scaling quantity of energy when expanding quantities with respect to $\gamma$, therefore $A_0$ is a suitable scaling quantity of momentum.
-By scaling with $U_p$ and utilizing Eq. (\ref{eq:ps(t)}), Eq. (\ref{eq:saddle point equationb}) can be simplified to a concise and equivalent form that expresses the relationship between $t_r$ and $\tau$ in the following expression (the detailed derivation process can be found in appendix A)
+The relationship between $U_p$ and $\gamma$ suggests that $U_p$ is a suitable scaling quantity of energy when expanding quantities with respect to $\gamma$, accordingly $A_0$ is a suitable scaling quantity of momentum.
+By scaling with $U_p$ and utilizing Eq. (\ref{eq:ps(t)}), Eq. (\ref{eq:saddle point equationb}) can be simplified to a concise and equivalent form that expresses the relationship between $t_r$ and $\tau$ (the detailed derivation process can be found in appendix A), namely

-Here $a$and $s$ are defined as
+Here $a$ and $s$ are defined as

-Similarly, scaling with $U_p$ and utilizing Eqs. (\ref{eq:ps(t)}, \ref{eq:saddleb reduced form}), equation (\ref{eq:saddle point equationc}) can be simplified.
-Then the kinetic energy of the returned electron can be expressed as a function of $\tau$ (the detailed derivation process can be found in appendix B).
+Similarly, scaling with $U_p$ and utilizing Eqs. (\ref{eq:ps(t)}) and (\ref{eq:saddleb reduced form}), equation (\ref{eq:saddle point equationc}) can also be simplified, and the kinetic energy of the returned electron can be expressed as a function of $\tau$ (the detailed derivation process can be found in appendix B), namely

 Here, the kinetic energy of the returned electron satisfies the relationship $E_{re}=\Omega-I_p$.
-According to Eq. (\ref{eq:as}) and Eq. (\ref{eq:kinetic energy}), $E_{re}$ is a function of the excursion $\tau$ only.
-Therefore, the $\tau$ can be expanded to a third-order expansion as:
+According to Eq. (\ref{eq:as}) and Eq. (\ref{eq:kinetic energy}), $E_{re}$ is a function of the excursion time $\tau$ only.
+Therefore, the time $\tau$ can be expanded into a third-order expansion:

-where $\tau=\tau^{(3)}+O(\gamma^4)$.
+with $\tau=\tau^{(3)}+O(\gamma^4)$, and $\tau_0$ to $\tau_3$ are the coefficients of the zeroth to third-order perturbation expansion.
+For simplicity, the expansions mentioned here will have the same forms where the subscript numbers denote the expansion terms' order.
 By replacing $\tau$ with $\tau^{(3)}$ and considering the third-order expansion with respect to $\gamma$, the kinetic energy of electron at the return time can be expanded to a third-order form:

-In experiments, as an observable quantity, $E_{re}$ must be a real value, meaning that $\mathrm{Im}[E_{re}]=0$.
+In experiments, as an observable quantity, the value of $E_{re}$ must be real, meaning that $\mathrm{Im}[E_{re}]=0$.
 By applying this condition to Eq. (\ref{eq:Ere}), the coefficient of the second-order term is derived to be $\tau_2=0$, and $\tau_1$ and $\tau_3$ in Eq. (\ref{eq:tau3orig}) are shown to be imaginary.
-To make the results clearer, we will redefine $\tau_1$ and $\tau_3$ as the real coefficients of the imaginary first and third-order terms, thereby collating the third-order expansion of the excursion time $\tau$
+To make the results clearer, we will redefine $\tau_1$ and $\tau_3$ as the real coefficients of the imaginary first and third-order terms, then the third-order expansion of the excursion time $\tau$ can be rewritten as